RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

 You don't need a Google account or any special privilege at 7 Cups.
 There is no possibility of offsite contact.

 <div style="background: #fff4f4; color: #a00; border: 1px solid #a00; padding: 1ex; margin: 0 0 1em -1ex;">
-<b>Warning:</b> This service is experimental.
+<b style="letter-spacing: .8px;">Warning:</b> This service is currently experimental.
 If there are unforeseen problems it could be suspended temporarily or withdrawn permanently.
+If this is ever necessary, taglist owners will be notified that their taglists are no longer auto-updating.
 </div>

 To create a new taglist using this service, click here: [Create Taglist](/taglist).
 Follow the instructions.